 ... on Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue brings a you a wildly popular Cubs-centric look at baseball’s past.
 Here’s a handy Cubs timeline, to help you follow along as we review select scenes from the rich tapestry of Chicago Cubs and Major League Baseball history.
 The embedded links often point to articles that pertain to the scenes, such as reproductions of period newspapers, images, and/or other such material as is often found in the wild.

 Today in baseball history:

-- 1968 - At Wrigley Field, Pirates slugger Willie Stargell hits three home runs and just misses a fourth in a 13-6 rout over the Cubs.
-“Pops” also hits a single and a double which bounces off the railing in left field fence back onto the playing field.
-(1,3)
+- 1968 - At Wrigley Field, Pirates’ slugger Willie Stargell hits three home runs and barely misses a fourth in a 13-6 rout over the Cubs.
+‘Pops’ also hit a single and a double, which bounced off the railing of the left field fence back onto the playing field.
+(1)

 - 1990 - During the Cubs’ 2-1 victory against the Reds in a 16-inning contest at Wrigley Field, Andre Dawson is walked five times intentionally to set a major league record.
 Yankees outfielder Roger Maris established the previous mark of four free passes in a game on this date in 1962 and then equaled by Padres shortstop Gerry Templeton in 1985.
 (1)

 - Cubs birthdays: Hooks Warner, Hooks Cotter, Mel Kerr, Frank Coggins, Jim Colborn, Julian Tavarez, Chad Tracy, Jaye Chapman.
 Also notable: Al Simmons (HoF),

 - (1) — The National Pastime.

 - (4) — Society for American Baseball Research.